Tag: bird banding

 Vesper Meadow Motus Computer (c) Klamath Bird Observatory

-In 2021 and 2022, we searched for nests of this ground-dwelling bird at Vesper Meadow and placed Motus-compatible LifeTags on 20 Oregon Vesper Sparrow nestlings that were nearly ready to fledge.
+In 2021 – 2023, we searched for nests of this ground-dwelling bird at Vesper Meadow and placed Motus-compatible LifeTags on 35 Oregon Vesper Sparrow nestlings that were nearly ready to fledge.
 LifeTags are solar-powered and emit a signal every few minutes during daylight hours for the lifetime of the bird.
-The automated “resighting” and location estimation from this new technology will help us study habitat use, movements, and survival of young birds during the vulnerable post‐fledging period, and explore the dispersal of returning birds to nearby meadows next spring.
-We set up an array of Motus nodes at Vesper Meadow to supplement our main Motus station there.
-Four of the nodes formed a mini-grid around two of the nests with tagged nestlings, and this will serve to pilot the use of this technology to track precise fledgling locations.
-We collected tens of thousands of detections of our tagged fledglings from the node network over the months of June – October, and we will analyze those data this winter.
+The automated “resighting” and location estimation from this new technology will help us study habitat use, movements, and survival of young birds during the vulnerable post‐fledging period, and explore the dispersal of returning birds to nearby meadows in the following spring.
+We also set up an array of Motus nodes at Vesper Meadow to supplement our main Motus station there.
+A subset of the nodes formed a mini-grid around two of the nests with tagged nestlings, and this will serve to pilot the use of this technology to track precise fledgling locations.
+We collected tens of thousands of detections of our tagged fledglings from the node network over the months of June – October 2022, and we will analyze those data, plus this new data collected in 2023, this winter.
 A handheld telemetry antenna and Motus nodes placed in nearby meadows will allow us to more easily find any tagged birds that disperse to other meadows in the future.

 Motus LifeTag